Executive Team Building Part 1: Hiring

 So far, all I have done is articulate the problems.
 How do you solve them?
 Here are some (non-exhaustive) suggestions:

-Invest in the best sourcing machine possible: In an ideal world, you want every great potential candidate to be part of your interview process.
-This means hiring a world class, super connected executive recruiting firm.
+Invest in the best sourcing machine possible for executive hiring: In an ideal world, you want every great potential candidate to be part of your interview process.
+This means hiring a world-class, super-connected executive recruiting firm.
 Yes, they are expensive.
 20 – 30% of exec comp, often with minimum fees.
 But this is your leverage.
 This is how you will deliver results and create value.
 This is not the place to cut corners.

-Involve your board: As you get down to your final candidates have key board members get involved.
+Involve your board in executive hiring: As you get down to your final candidates have key board members get involved.
 Investor board members especially are great at assessing people (it is what they do for a living) and can also be key in selling the company to the right candidate.
 Also, if the candidate doesn’t work out, well they were part of the decision to hire that person.

 Back door references: Don’t rely on the candidate’s reference.
 Leverage your and your board’s network to talk with key people who have worked directly with the candidate and can give you informed feedback on how they operate and how their values fit with yours.

-I hope these suggestions help you recruit your leadership team.
+I hope these suggestions help you with the recruitment phase of executive team building.

 Photo by Natalie Pedigo on Unsplash